top of page

 • Sightseeing in major Japanese cities like Tokyo and Yokohama

 Japan has one of the most successful basketball teams in Asia.
-It has won the Asian Basketball Championships twice and is the second leading nation in qualifications to the event.
-The team qualified for the Olympic Games six times and for the FIBA World Cup four times.
-Japan has traditionally brought forth several of Asia's elite basketball players who competed in the NBA and in Europe.
+It has won the Asian Basketball Championship twice and ranks second in all-time qualifications for the tournament.
+The team has qualified for the Olympic Games six times and for the FIBA World Cup four times.
+Japan has also produced several of Asia’s top basketball players, many of whom have competed in both the NBA and European leagues.

 iStock-1137578281.jpg